Bitter battle for China's top homebuilder tests Beijing's patience

 HONG KONG A boardroom battle at China's leading property developer is into its seventh month, exposing tensions between state control and market forces, and Beijing now appears to have had enough, executives and market experts say.

-Late last year, financial conglomerate Baoneng amassed around a 24 percent stake in China Vanke Co Ltd 000002.SZ (2202.HK), a $30 billion homebuilder for the middle classes, prompting speculation of a hostile bid.
+Late last year, financial conglomerate Baoneng amassed around a 24 percent stake in China Vanke Co Ltd, a $30 billion homebuilder for the middle classes, prompting speculation of a hostile bid.
 It has since added more shares and sought to oust Vanke's board.

 Wang Shi, 65, who founded Vanke as an office equipment company in 1984 - and is as well known for being the first Chinese man to climb the highest mountains in all seven continents - has called Baoneng "barbarians" with no credibility.